ozanbaskan/youtube-player/README.md

 });
 ```

-You can stop and remove the video from DOM using end method
+You can stop and remove the video from DOM using end method.

 ```javascript
 player.end();